 Now, even though I can’t get specific about whether or not you’re on track with your investments, I can give you a scenario and you can see how your situation might compare.
 These benchmarks are based on an annual salary of $50,000.

-- Ages 25–35: If you’re in this age group, you have the best chance of reaching your financial goal in the shortest amount of time.
+Ages 25–35: If you’re in this age group, you have the best chance of reaching your financial goal in the shortest amount of time.
 Start investing as soon as you can.
-Talk with a financial advisor who will work with you for the long term.
+Talk with an investment professional who will work with you for the long term.
 If you make $50,000 annually, then 15% of your income would be $7,500 a year, or $625 a month.
 If your income isn’t that high, don’t worry.
 There are ways to build wealth on a smaller salary.
 Don’t give up.

-- Ages 35–45: If you’re 35 and started investing $625 a month at age 25, you should have around $131,000 in your investment portfolio.
-If you’re closer to age 45, that number should be near the $470,000 mark.
+Ages 35–45: If you’re 35 and started investing $625 a month at age 25, you should have around $135,000 in your investment portfolio.
+If you’re closer to age 45, that number could be near the $550,000 mark.
 If you haven’t started investing yet, you need to get seriously focused if you want to hit the million-dollar mark.
 It’s time to start putting first things first!

-- Ages 55 and up: Congratulations!
-If you started investing that $625 a month when you were 25, you should have about $1.3 million in your retirement fund.
-If you’re 65, you should be past $3.6 million!
+Ages 55 and up: Congratulations!
+If you started investing that $625 a month when you were 25, you should have about $1.7 million in your retirement fund.
+If you’re 65, you could have more than $5 million in your nest egg!
 Now do you understand the importance of investing early?

 If you’re in this age group and don’t have much in your retirement fund, then you need to rethink your expectations for the future.
 If you are able, you need to work as long as possible.
 You need to downsize to a smaller home and lower your expenses.
 And you need to talk with a financial advisor about how to make the most of the money you can invest and save.